ranvis/php-ext-cbor/README.md

 `'explicit'` makes {stringref} active but the root namespace is not implicitly created, meaning {stringref} is not created on its own.

 The use of this tag makes CBOR contextual.
 CBOR data that use {stringref} can be embedded in other CBOR.
-But data that doesn't use cannot always be embedded safely in {stringref} CBOR, because it will corrupt reference indices of the following strings.
+But data that doesn't use it cannot always be embedded safely in {stringref} CBOR, because it will corrupt reference indices of the following strings.
 (As of now, the extension cannot embed raw CBOR data on encoding though.)

 Decoders without the support of this tag cannot decode data using {stringref} correctly.